 On June 19, the nomination groups completed the collection of signatures in support of the presidential nominations, and the district and city commissions began the procedure of verifying the signatures.
 In the vast majority of cases, observers of "Human Rights Defenders for Free Elections" were not allowed to observe the signature verification procedure on the grounds that it was not provided for by the Electoral Code.
 The rules for verifying signatures require that at least 20% of the signatures in the signature sheets be verified of the number of signatures required to register a presidential candidate.
 If the signature sheet contains the signatures of voters who do not live in the territory of a particular constituency, these signatures shall not be verified and shall not be taken into account.
-If the number of invalid signatures found during the verification is more than 15% of the number of verified signatures, an additional verification of another 15% of voter signatures of the number of signatures required for candidate registration is carried out.
+If the number of invalid signatures found during the verification is more than 15% of the number of signatures required for candidate registration is carried out.
 If the total number of inaccurate signatures of voters identified during the inspections is more than 15% of the total number of verified signatures in the signature sheets, the verification of signatures in the signature sheets shall be terminated.